 Education, and broader opportunities to share knowledge, ideas and skills, are essential for building environmental responsibility.
+Greater learning opportunities can help better prepare society for the challenges it faces through to 2050.
 The benefits of increased environmental knowledge can build up across generations.
-People's knowledge about their place within the environment and their effects on it help them make choices in line with environmental values.
+People's knowledge about their place within the environment and their effects on it help them make sustainable choices in line with environmental values, becoming better stewards of our finite natural environment.